mirandamorton1/ProReadmeGenerator/README.md

 `This project is licensed under MIT`
   ### Contributors:
-  To contribute to this project, clone this repo locally and commit your code ona. separate branch.
+  To contribute to this project, clone this repo locally and commit your code on a separate branch.
   #### Contributors:
   Miranda Morton
   ### Tests: